GLYCAM-Web/MD_Utils/inputs/NPT-pre-minimized-separate-water-relaxation/README.md

 Molecular Dynamics Input (mdin) File Series

-The files herein encode a simulation with two separate equilibrations steps followed by a production run.
+The files herein encode a simulation with two separate relaxation steps followed by a production run.
 That makes three parts, and there is one mdin file per part.
 These files assume that the system contains a solute and a solvent.
 The system might also contain ions.
 The files also assume that